Civil Action Arising from Work Related Injury

 Third Party Liability Claims

 Sometimes there are situations when a third party is responsible for an on-the-job injury.
 Because the North Carolina Workers’ Compensation does not forbid lawsuits against others who caused your injury or illness, you may be able to file a third party civil lawsuit.
-Third-party actions must be pursued outside of the jurisdiction of the NC Industrial Commission, typically under the jurisdiction and rules of a state or federal court.
+Third-party actions must be pursued outside of the jurisdiction of the North Carolina Industrial Commission, typically under the jurisdiction and rules of a state or federal court.
 However, any recovery in the third-party action, whether by settlement or judgment, is subject to a lien in favor an innocent employer or carrier that paid workers’ compensation benefits as a result of the injury caused by the third party.
-An injured worker may not lawfully receive proceeds from a third-party action without following specific procedures set out in N.C.
-Gen. Stat.
-Sec.
-97-10.2.
+An injured worker may not lawfully receive proceeds from a third-party action without following specific procedures set out in North Carolina General Statute § 97-10.2.
 This is a complex statute designed to ensure that the rights of innocent employers and carriers who paid workers’ compensation benefits as the result of injuries caused by a third-party are considered and addressed.

 An experienced North Carolina workers’ compensation lawyer can review all of your legal options with you and help you obtain the maximum compensation to which you are entitled.